pablobacho/esp32-manager/README.md

 There is a `get` uri that allows retrieving raw values from settings.
 The following example returns a string with the content of the setting `network.ssid`:

     http://192.168.4.1/get?namespace=network&key=ssid

+### Accessing programmatically from a remote machine via MQTT

+**NEW!** Includes preliminary MQTT support for obtaining information on entries.

+Using the web interface previously described, set the *MQTT Broker URL* under the *MQTT* section.
+After updating this field, please reboot the device for the change to take effect (can be done remotely via the web interface).

+Using the function `esp32_manager_mqtt_publish_entry` you can publish the entry information to the broker, such as:

+    esp32_manager_mqtt_publish_entry(&example_namespace, &counter_entry);

+This will publish the value of the entry to a topic build like: `/[hostname]/[namespace.key]/[entry.key]`.
+In this example the topic is:

+    /esp32-device/example_ns/counter

 ### Typical workflow